Study suggests older maternal age for a woman’s last child may indicate greater longevity; experts say late pregnancy brings more risks for the unborn

 Berga added that mothers above 40 also have higher risk for preeclampsia, gestational diabetes, premature labor, premature rupture of membranes, labor problems, post-partum hemorrhage, labor problems, and prolonged labor.

 While some younger mothers experience complications and it is impossible to eliminate risk during pregnancy, it is helpful for any mother to take care of herself prior to and during pregnancy.
-Improving maternal health includes achieving a healthy weight before conception as well as managing any pre-existing conditions.
+Improving maternal health includes achieving a healthy weight through weight management programs before conception as well as managing any pre-existing conditions.

 Brittany Rabuano, owner of Achilles Heel Training in Camillus, is a certified personal trainer who works with prenatal and postnatal clients.
 She advises clients to follow their provider’s recommendations for exercise; however, for many healthy women with low-risk pregnancies, “if you were already working out, keep doing it.
 You won’t need to make any changes in your workouts early on.
 Movement throughout your pregnancy will help so very much.”

 While activities that involve impact will be taboo, as well as those that require lying prone or with a likelihood of falling, women can still participate in many fitness activities.